Bradybaena similaris: Distribution

 The introduced distribution includes states on the Gulf of Mexico, and it is widespread in Florida, USA.
 It has become widespread in Eastern Australia, usually living in association with exotic weeds.
-It can be found on Reunion island, Mayotte and Mauritius, New-Caledonia, Wallis and Futuna and French Polynesia.
+It can be found on Bermuda, Reunion island, Mayotte and Mauritius, New-Caledonia, Wallis and Futuna and French Polynesia.

 Description

 The width of the shell is about 12 to 16 mm with 5 1/2 whorls.
 The color of the shell is light brown, often with a single, apical chestnut band.
 The shell is sculptured with fine, irregular growth lines and fine spiral striae.
 The lip of the adult shell is reflected and the columella is partially covering the umbilicus.

 Food

 The Asian trampsnail primarily consumes live plant matter, such as growing vegetables or plants like arugula.
 They are known for being destructive to gardens and crops because of their eating habits.
 It has also been observed consuming coffee rust and the mycoparasite Lecanicillium lecanii.